aisaulezh/aisaulezh/README.md

 - 🌱 **Currently Learning**: Java
 - 💼 **Currently Working On**: A full-stack web application for managing personal finances
 - 🚀 **Looking To Contribute To**: Open source projects related to web development
-- 📚 **Fun Fact**: I enjoy hiking and exploring new technologies in my free time
+- 📚 **Fun Fact**: I enjoy hiking and exploring new technologies in my free time.

 ## Contact Me
 - 📧 **Email**: [aisaule.zholamanova@gmail.com]